cdio/caio/doc/usage.md

 #### Joysticks

 The Commodore 64 has two joystick ports.
-If a gamepad is detected it is attached to one of those ports.
-If the virtual joystick is also enabled one joystick port is associated to the gamepad and the other to the virtual joystick.
+If a gamepad is detected it is attached to one of these ports.
+If the virtual joystick is also enabled one port is associated to the gamepad and the other to the virtual joystick.

-Unexpected results could occur when the same key is shared by both the emulated keyboard and the virtual joystick (both tries to process the keystroke).
+Unexpected results could occur when the same key is shared by both the emulated keyboard and the virtual joystick (both try to process the keystroke).
 To help deal with this situation the state of the emulated keyboard can be toggled (activated/deactivated) at runtime using the `ALT-K` key combination.<br>